-H2: Local food enjoyment has a positive effect on revisit intention
+H2: Local food enjoyment has a positive effect on revisit intention weakened and no longer significant" (p.

-Oliver et al. (1997) proposed that (customer) delight was one of the antecedents of behavioural intention.
-An unexpected yet pleasant surprise experienced by customers during the service performance leads to the intention to repurchase a service in the future.
-A subsequent study by Finn (2005), however, suggested that the effect of delight on intention was "substantially weakened and no longer significant" (p.
 111) after counting the measurement error.
 A previous study by Ji and Prentice (2021) in the context of casino resorts demonstrated that customer delight led to place attachment.
-A previous study by Loureiro and Kastenholz (2011) found that a positive and significant effect of delight on loyalty (e.i. return intention as one of the indicators).
+Loureiro and Kastenholz (2011) found that delight had a positive and significant effect on loyalty (e.i. return intention as one of the indicators).
 A previous study by Kim, Vogt, and Knutson (2015) demonstrated a non-direct relationship between delight and conative loyalty (e.g. return intention) through cognitive and affective loyalty.
 In this research, we argue that experiencing customer delight during the trips may influence tourists' desire to return to Malioboro, Yogyakarta.
 Moreover, we also think that local food enjoyment may contribute to tourists' revisit intentions because they have a pleasant surprise element, hence delight.
 Therefore, we formulated our third hypothesis as follows: